dan-osull/rob/README.md

 **Is your SSD full of games that you don't want to delete?**

-**Do you have a slow or metered internet connection and it's impractical to re-download games at will?**
+**Do you have a slow or metered internet connection and you can't download the same game several times?**

 `rob` is a command line tool for Windows that frees up space on your SSD by moving data to a library of folders on another disk.